Deformed Horava-Lifshitz Cosmology and Stability of Einstein Static Universe: Friedmann-Robertson-Walker Universe in Deformed HL Gravity from Entropic Force

 In Verlinde's scenario of gravity, the entropy of black hole has a very important role in the derivation of Newton's law of gravitation and Friedmann equation, such that in the presence of any correction, entropy-area relation in Einstein gravity is extended as

 where $A$ and $s(A)$ are the area of horizon and entropy correction term, respectively.
-It should be noted that the Loop quantum gravity (LQG) imposes a quantum correction to the horizon area law of a black hole, namely the logarithmic correction \cite{Cai}.
-Then, the entropy of black holes in the context of HL gravity in the presence of logarithmic correction, can be written as \cite{Castillo}
+It should be noted that the Loop quantum gravity (LQG) imposes a quantum correction to the horizon area law of a black hole, namely the logarithmic correction, as follows \cite{Cai}

+where $\alpha$ is a dimensionless constant with order of unity.
+On the other hand, in Ref.\cite{Castillo} it has been shown that the entropy of black holes in the context of HL gravity and in the presence of logarithmic correction, can be written as

-where $\omega$ is the dimensionless running coupling constant of HL gravity, which is proportional to the inverse of dimensionless geometric parameter $\alpha$ arising from LQG correction \cite{Cai}.
-Equation (\ref{e2-6}) indicates that for the special case of $\omega\rightarrow\infty$, one will recover the Einstein entropy expression.
+where $\omega$ refers to the dimensionless running coupling constant of HL gravity.
+In order to have a black hole within the framework of deformed HL theory, the condition $M^{2}\geq(2\omega)^{-1}$ must be satisfied where $M$ denotes an integration constant which can be interpreted as the mass of black hole as explained in \cite{Castillo}.
+The equality case corresponds to the extremal black hole with a horizon area as $M^{2}=r_{e}^{2}=(2\omega)^{-1}$.
+By comparing the logarithmic correction terms in equations (\ref{e2-5a}) and (\ref{e2-6}), one finds that $\alpha=4\pi\omega^{-1}$.
+As a result, the dimensionless constant $\alpha,$ coming from LQG, gets a geometric interpretation and is known as \emph{``geometric parameter''}.
+Equations (\ref{e2-6}) and (\ref{e2-5a}) indicate that for the special case of $\omega\rightarrow\infty$ (or $\alpha\rightarrow0$) one will recover the standard GR entropy expression.
 In this process, by using the continuity equation

 and the energy equipartition rule

 the Raychaudhuri equation can be expressed as

 where $N$ denotes the number of bits on the screen and is proportional to the area of the screen (horizon), because of $N=4S$.
 As has already been mentioned, the approach of Verlinde is strongly influenced by the holographic principle and equipartition rule.
 Therefore, inspired by holographic principle and assuming that the screen has a total energy $E$, which is distributed between all the bits $N$, the temperature of the screen $T$ is given by the equipartition rule in equation (\ref{e2-8}).
 Integrating Raychaudhuri equation (\ref{e2-9}) will gives the following modified Friedmann equation in the deformed HL cosmological setup inspired by the entropic force \cite{Liu}}